Tuurlijk/typo3scan-src/src/Resources/Private/Changelog/9.3/Breaking-84843-UseNo-cookieDomainForYoutubeByDefault.rst

 Impact
 ======

-The TypoScript configuration :ts:`lib.contentElement.settings.media.additionalConfig` is used as attribute :php:`additionalConfig` of the ViewHelper :php:`\TYPO3\CMS\Fluid\ViewHelpers\MediaViewHelper`.
+The TypoScript configuration :typoscript:`lib.contentElement.settings.media.additionalConfig` is used as attribute :php:`additionalConfig` of the ViewHelper :php:`\TYPO3\CMS\Fluid\ViewHelpers\MediaViewHelper`.

 If no configuration is provided, the domain `www.youtube-nocookie.com` is used.